 By implementing Heijunka, you can stop producing work in batches and start processing orders according to customer demand.
 This will allow you to reduce your inventory costs as you will have fewer goods in reserve waiting to be purchased when the volume of orders is low.

 On the other hand, your process and the team will be protected from overburden when demand spikes up as you will be producing value according to your takt time, or simply said, your average sell rate.

 The most notable example of a company using Heijunka is Toyota.
 The Japanese carmaker has long abandoned the traditional way of working in batches and instead schedules cars' assembly in a production line to happen according to demand.

 Heijunka allows you to produce and deliver value to your customer at a steady pace so that you can react to fluctuations according to your average demand.
 For that purpose, the method has two ways of leveling production:

-When establishing a continuous flow of work, you need to stop processing work in batches in order to produce only what was ordered and keep your inventory costs low.
+When establishing a continuous flow of work, you need to stop processing work in batches to produce only what was ordered and keep your inventory costs low.

 In its pure form, Lean teaches that you should start new work only when an order arrives.
 However, this may not be a pragmatic option in companies with a steady stream of new orders and just have to adapt their workflow to meet demand.

 Heijunka allows you to level your production by the average volume of orders you receive.